UniMiBAnalyses/CheatSheet/postProcGuide.md

 cp /afs/cern.ch/work/j/jixiao/public/forElena/framework/Steps_cfg.py ./
 ``` -->
 Finally you can set voms proxy with: `voms-proxy-init -voms cms -valid 192:00`,
  and run the commands below.

+ *Remember to run grid before all of the commands below if your proxy expires*